This article will demonstrate how to debug Angular in VS Code, and then give some general discussion on debugging in VS Code.

 - Stop Shift+F5

-The debug session is on like this,
+The debug session is on like this

 Summary

 We demonstrated how to debug Angular in VS Code in this article.
-The method introduced here will work for all other languages that VS Code editor supports.
+The method introduced here will work for all other languages that the VS Code editor supports.